CoRfr/testman4trac/trunk/testmanager/README.txt

 =================================================================================================
 Change History:

+(Refer to the tickets on trac-hacks for complete descriptions.)

 Release 1.2.0 (2010-09-20):
   o The data model has been completely rewritten, now using python classes for all the test objects.
     A generic object supporting programmatic definition of its standard fields, declarative